Fitment Instructions Guide

 A correct bedding-in procedure is critical, as it will eliminate many issues and maximise brake performance.

+The bedding-in process involves a gradual build-up of heat in the rotors and pad compound.
 This process will lay down a thin layer of transfer film onto the brake rotor surface, which reduces rotor surface roughness, cutting down on pad movement which reduces the chance of noise.

-When bedding in a car, try to do it without stopping completely or braking longer than 3-5 seconds, allow a non-braking period between applications for cooling, and before parking at the conclusion of drive allow for a extended time without braking, to maximise cooling of brake components before the vehicle is stationary.
+When bedding in a car, try to do it without stopping completely or braking longer than 3-5 seconds, allow a non-braking period between applications for cooling, and before parking at the conclusion of drive allow for an extended time without braking, to maximise cooling of brake components before the vehicle is stationary.

 PROCEDURE

-1. Increase speed to 40km/h, put brakes on lightly reducing speed to 20km/h
+1. Increase speed to 40km/h, put brakes on lightly reducing speed to 20km/h.

-2. Increase speed to 60km/h, put brakes on lightly reducing speed to 40km/h
+2. Increase speed to 60km/h, put brakes on lightly reducing speed to 40km/h.

-6. Drive for a while at 40km/h letting brakes cool
+6. Drive for a while at 40km/h letting brakes cool.

-7. Apply brakes lightly at 40km/hr reducing speed to 20km/hr
+7. Apply brakes lightly at 40km/h reducing speed to 20km/h.

-8. Increase speed slowly to 60km/h
+8. Increase speed slowly to 60km/h.

-9. Apply brakes lightly at 60km/h reducing speed to 40km/h
+9. Apply brakes lightly at 60km/h reducing speed to 40km/h.

-10. Increase speed to 60km/h, drive for a little while then apply brakes, reducing speed to 40km/h
+10. Increase speed to 60km/h, drive for a little while then apply brakes, reducing speed to 40km/h.

-11. Repeat previous step 2 more times
+11. Repeat previous step 2 more times.

-12. Drive for 2-3 minutes without braking to cool brake components before parking
+12. Drive for 2-3 minutes without braking to cool brake components before parking.